-The Internal UCITS took these indicators into account as part of their monitoring processes (e.g., monitoring of the intensity of the issuer's GHG emissions).
+The internal UCIs took these indicators into account as part of their monitoring processes (e.g., monitoring of the intensity of the issuer's GHG emissions).
 This monitoring was based on a combination of indicators (e.g., carbon footprint) and specific thresholds or rules (e.g., the target's carbon footprint cannot be in the lower decile of the sector).
 In addition to these criteria specifically established for this test, the Agent took into account certain Principal Adverse Impact indicators in its exclusion policy.

-The way in which External UCITS and ETFs took these indicators into account depended on the due diligence carried out by their management company.
-Nevertheless, the Agent enquired, on a "best effort" basis, about the policies put in place to take these indicators into account on the basis of, in particular, pre-contractual appendices, periodic disclosure on these UCITS and any other relevant non-financial reporting.
+The way in which external UCIs took these indicators into account depended on the due diligence carried out by their management company.
+Nevertheless, the Agent enquired, on a "best effort" basis, about the policies put in place to take these indicators into account on the basis of, in particular, precontractual appendices, periodic information on these UCIs and any other relevant non-financial reporting.

-• Were sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+Were sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
 Detailed description:

-For Internal UCITS for which a look-through sustainability analysis has been carried out, the alignment with the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights is tested and ensured as part of the sustainable investment identification process.
-In accordance with its ESG policy and exclusion policy, the Agent reviews companies before including them in the investment universe.
+For internal UCIs for which a look-through sustainability analysis has been carried out, the alignment with the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights was tested and ensured as part of the sustainable investment identification process.
+The Agent analysed the companies via its ESG rating and exclusion policy to decide whether or not to include them in its investment universe.

-The way in which External UCITS and ETFs comply with the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights depends on the due diligence carried out by their management company.
-As part of the selection and monitoring of External UCITS and ETFs, the Agent enquires, on a "best effort" basis, about the policies implemented to take these principles into account when defining eligible sustainable investments for these instruments, based in particular on pre-contractual appendices, periodic disclosure and any other relevant non-financial reporting.
+The way in which external UCIs complied with the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights depended on the due diligence carried out by their management company.
+As part of the selection and monitoring of external UCIs, the Agent enquired, on a "best effort" basis, about the policies put in place to take these principles into account during the definition of eligible sustainable investments for the external UCIs, on the basis of, in particular, pre-contractual appendices, periodic information on these UCIs and any other relevant non-financial reporting.

-The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomyaligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific Union criteria.
+The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.